HELVE/HELVELOGS/README.md

 Overlay with a heart/like (depending on the platform) and arrow pointing below the video content.

+**360 video via VR**

 YouTube Helve Logs can be shot with 360 camera and either given as such for VR consumption or limited to 180VR for that little bit of interaction.
+Also it would mean that the digital overlays on top would be appropriately embeded in the 3D space.
+Perhaps even a hack that would allow to make a overlays attached to the point of view of the audience (but that would require a custom video playback engine and probably would limit the distribution only to Helve AVR website).

 **Ideas**
 - vlogs fisheye/tracking vibe/broadcast/uplink established -- projects and narratives cinematic.